SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 ### 5.1.6 What to expect

 At this point the app is up and running.
-Upon startup the app inserts a key/values into the bound Redis Cache.
+Upon startup, the app inserts two key/value pairs into the bound Redis Cache.

-To display those values click on the Cache Data link in the menu and you should see the key/values displayed using the Microsoft `RedisCache`.
+To display those values, click on the Cache Data link in the menu and you should see the key/value pairs displayed using the Microsoft `RedisCache`.

-You can click on the ConnectionMultiplexer Data link to view data using the StackExchange `ICollectionMultiplexer`.
+Click on the ConnectionMultiplexer Data link to view data using the StackExchange `ICollectionMultiplexer`.

 ### 5.1.7 Understand Sample

-The sample was created from the .NET Core tooling `mvc` template ( i.e. `dotnet new mvc` ), and modified to use the Steeltoe frameworks.
+The sample was created from the .NET Core tooling `mvc` template (i.e. `dotnet new mvc`) and modified to use the Steeltoe frameworks.

-To gain an understanding of the Steeltoe related changes to the generated template code,  examine the following files:
+To understand the Steeltoe related changes to the generated template code, examine the following files:

-* `Redis.csproj` - Contains `PackageReference` for Steeltoe NuGet `Steeltoe.Extensions.Configuration.CloudFoundry` and also one for `Steeltoe.CloudFoundry.Connector.Redis`
+* `Redis.csproj` - Contains `PackageReference` for Steeltoe NuGet `Steeltoe.CloudFoundry.ConnectorCore`
 * `Program.cs` - Code added to read the `--server.urls` command line.
-* `Startup.cs` - Code added to the `ConfigureServices()` method to add a `IDistributedCache` and a `IConnectionMultiplexer` to the service container.
+* `Startup.cs` - Code added to the `ConfigureServices()` method to add an `IDistributedCache` and an `IConnectionMultiplexer` to the service container.
 Additionally, code was added to the `ConfigurationBuilder` in order to pick up Cloud Foundry Redis service configuration values when pushed to Cloud Foundry.
 * `HomeController.cs` - Code added for injection of a `IDistributedCache` or `IConnectionMultiplexer` into the Controller.
 These are used to obtain data from the cache and then to display it.
 * `CacheData.cshtml` - The view used to display the Redis data values obtained using `IDistributedCache`.
 * `ConnData.cshtml` - The view used to display the Redis data values obtained using `IConnectionMultiplexer`.